wheelercj/chriswheeler.dev/content/posts/making-discord-bots.md

 Messages can be ephemeral, which means that they can only be seen by their sender and receiver, and will eventually disappear.
 Bots can only send ephemeral messages in response to [interactions](https://discordpy.readthedocs.io/en/stable/interactions/api.html), such as slash commands.

 You can send an ephemeral message with `await ctx.send("Secret message", ephemeral=True)`.
 However, you must not use it with `async with ctx.typing():` or else the message will not be ephemeral.
 Apparently, using `ctx.typing` counts as sending a non-ephemeral message, and `ctx.send` kind of "edits" that "message", but cannot edit whether it is ephemeral.
 Fortunately, interactions already show a loading indicator anyways, so using `ctx.typing` should not be necessary.

+### Interaction exception handling

+Any exceptions raised in view or modal callbacks are passed to that object's `on_error` method, but nowhere else.
+It is recommended to subclass `discord.ui.View`, implement `on_error`, and subclass that view so you can handle all view errors in one place.
+Same for modals.

 ## Examples